Notavatarkorra/notavatarkorra.github.io/Chat with JC and HR.md

 And other teams are trying to offload MORE and MORE, like MORE to come and we just don't have the bandwidth for it.

+We are averaging around 30 hours of over time often one week i had 12 hours of overtime

+it is not a healthy environment right now
+I don't think Joe is a

 ### **Key Points Summary**

 1. **We're operating in survival mode.**